secure-systems-lab/dsse/specification.md

 ### Backwards compatible signatures

-To convert existing signatures from the current format to the new format, `"backwards-compatible-json"` is added to the payload type URI to indicate that the signature is over the raw payload.
+To convert existing signatures from the current format to the new format, `"raw-json-no-payload-type"` is added to the payload type URI to indicate that the signature is over the raw payload.
 This allows the signatures to remain valid while avoiding the verifier from having to use [Canonical JSON].